ucb-rit/singularity-tesseract/README.md

-Build a Tesseract container, push it to Dockerhub, and convert it to run as a Singularity container on Jetstream, Savio, or anyehwere else that you have the Singularity container runtime installed.
+Build a Tesseract container, push it to Dockerhub, and convert it to run as a Singularity container on Jetstream, Savio, or anywhere else that you have the Singularity container runtime installed.

 ```bash